MDSplus/Documentation/docs/guide/tdi.md

 TDI stands for Tree Data Interface.

-TDI is a calculator.
-There are 400+ built-in functions.
+At its core, the TDI language is a calculator that allows you to analyze data in your MDSplus trees.
+There are now 400+ built-in functions; in addition to constants and standard calculator operators, there are _____________ that let you pull .
 Users may also write their own functions to suit their needs (see below).

+The fact that it's a calculator might not sound like a big deal, but this was written from scratch back when this sort of thing was rare, and as it turns out, you would actually be hard-pressed to write a better one today, even with all of the computer science advancement in the last four decades.

 TDI is mostly not case sensitive.
 There are exceptions.

-the reference will be simply function and what it does
+The TDI reference page will be simply list every function and what it does.

 TODO: reference thin client

 ## VSCode extension

+You can add this extension to your VSCode so that TDI code is highlighted in different colors to improve legibility.

 https://marketplace.visualstudio.com/items?itemName=MDSplus.mdsplus-tdi-language-support